Julian calendar: Intercalation

 There is no doubt that the bissextile day eventually became the earlier of the two days for most purposes.
 In 238 Censorinus stated that it was inserted after the Terminalia (23 February) and was followed by the last five days of February, i.e., a.d.
 VI, V, IV, III and prid.
 Kal.
 Mart. (which would be 24 to 28 February in a common year and the 25th to 29th in a leap year).
 Hence he regarded the bissextum as the first half of the doubled day.
 All later writers, including Macrobius about 430, Bede in 725, and other medieval computists (calculators of Easter) followed this rule, as does the liturgical calendar of the Roman Catholic Church.
 However, Celsus' definition continued to be used for legal purposes.
-It was incorporated into Justinian's Digest, and in the English statute De anno et die bissextili of 1236, which was not formally repealed until 1879.
+It was incorporated into Justinian's Digest, and in the English Statute De Anno et Die Bissextili of 1236, which was not formally repealed until 1879.

 The effect of the bissextile day on the nundinal cycle is not discussed in the sources.
 According to Dio Cassius, a leap day was inserted in 41 BC to ensure that the first market day of 40 BC did not fall on 1 January, which implies that the old 8-day cycle was not immediately affected by the Julian reform.
 However, he also reports that in AD 44, and on some previous occasions, the market day was changed to avoid a conflict with a religious festival.
 This may indicate that a single nundinal letter was assigned to both halves of the 48-hour bissextile day by this time, so that the Regifugium and the market day might fall on the same date but on different days.
 In any case, the 8-day nundinal cycle began to be displaced by the 7-day week in the first century AD, and dominical letters began to appear alongside nundinal letters in the fasti.

-During the late Middle Ages days in the month came to be numbered in consecutive day order.
-Consequently, the leap day was considered to be the last day in February in leap years, i.e., 29 February, which is its current position.